Tuesday 7 November 2023

 Where services, resources and welfare entitlements are unavailable, inaccessible, or under threat of being taken away, ME Advocates Ireland (MEAI) aims to highlight these inadequacies in the hope that the situation is improved in favour of the person with M.E. associated illness and disabilities.

-The full email details re the Submission made by ME Advocates Ireland (MEAI) on 07/11/23 including te response are at the bottom of this page.
+The full email details re the submission made by ME Advocates Ireland (MEAI) on 07/11/23 including the response from Government and any other updates on the matter are at the bottom of this page.

-We encourage as many people as possible to support those in the M.E. community.
+We encourage as many people as possible to support those in the M.E. community with a submission, whether you are a carer, family member or friend of someone with M.E., or part of our M.E. community.

 Making your own submission